DEVSENSE/phptools-docs/docs/vscode/installation/index.md

 The extension is installed through the Visual Studio Code' `Extensions` window.

 - Navigate to `Extensions` view (`View` / `Extensions`)
-- Search for `"PHP Tools"`
+- Search for `"devsense.phptools-vscode"`
 - Install the extension, and eventually reload your VS Code window.

 ![phptools install vscode](../imgs/phptools-install.png)

-After the successful installation, please [activate](#license-activation) your copy of PHP Tools to unlock PREMIUM features.
+After the successful installation, please [activate](#license-activation) your copy of PHP Tools for VS Code to unlock PREMIUM features.

 ## License Activation